 Airbnb’s insurance policy will only take you so far.
 The $1 million liability coverage might sound generous to a newbie, but in the event of a catastrophe or a serious accident involving more than one person, paying a small monthly premium for private insurance will give you added protection and peace of mind.

 Standard incandescent light bulbs might cost you pennies on the dollar, but in the long run environmentally friendly LED bulbs will save you time, money, and trips to the hardware store.
 LED lighting also expends less energy — a boon for your electricity bill!

 3. Automate, automate, automate.

 Humans leave the lights on.
 Humans leave the water running.
 Whenever possible, take out the human element and automate your home to keep it temperate, hospitable, and safe for guests.
 From motion sensors to automated smart locks, smart home technology will help you curb costs on nearly every utility bill in house while doing a solid for the environment.
 Video doorbells like Ring are a great security measure for rentals, and Ecobee thermostats are a smart solution for automated heating and cooling on a budget.
-We’d be remiss not to mention Flo by Moen, which will alert you to household leaks, saving you thousands of dollars (and untold gallons) on your water bill and water damages each year.

 4. Keep inventory.